ankurnecessary/6-react-place-picker/README.md

 # 6-react-place-picker

-An app to understand a react integration with backend APIs
+An app to understand a react integration with backend APIs.
+HTTP requests.

 Working with: